 - Keeping the ear dry

-What are the complications of swimmer's ear?
+What are the possible complications of swimmer's ear in a child?

 Complications of swimmer’s ear include: